 We may contact you to take part in market research.
 This is part of our legitimate interest in improving OU services.

 If you have given your consent to receive marketing communications when signing up for an OU account, then you may receiving Open University marketing information.
 For further information see section 3 of the OU’s Enquirer Privacy Notice.
+If you need to change your marketing preferences you can update your preferences when you sign into the Open University website, by using any unsubscribe options available in communications we send you, or by contacting us.

 You have a number of rights in relation to your personal data – please see www.open.ac.uk/privacy for more information.
 If you would like a copy of the personal data that we hold about you, please contact the Data Protection team.